-- Step 2: Repair - ☐ The idea is to rearrange these 3 nodes so that the middle value becomes the root and the other two becomes its children. - □ Thus the linear grandparent parent child structure becomes a triangular parent two children structure. - Note that z must be either bigger than both x and y or smaller than both x and y. - ☐ Thus either x or y is made the root of this subtree, and z is lowered by 1. - ☐ Then the subtrees $T_0 T_3$ are attached at the appropriate places. - □ Since the heights of subtrees T0 T3 differ by at most 1, the resulting tree is balanced.
+- Step 2: Repair - ☐ The idea is to rearrange these 3 nodes so that the middle value becomes the root and the other two becomes its children. - □ Thus the grandparent parent child structure becomes a triangular parent - two children structure. - Note that z must be either bigger than both x and y or smaller than both x and y. - ☐ Thus either x or y is made the root of this subtree. - □ Then the subtrees T0 T3 are attached at the appropriate places. - Since the heights of subtrees T0 T3 differ by at most 1, the resulting tree is balanced.